Cray-HPE/docs-csm/install/index.md

    1. Bootstrap PIT Node
    The Pre-Install Toolkit (PIT) node needs to be bootstrapped from the LiveCD.
 There are two media available to bootstrap the PIT node--the RemoteISO or a bootable USB device.
-The recommended media is the RemoteISO, since it does not require any physical media to prepare.
+The recommended media is the RemoteISO, because it does not require any physical media to prepare.
 However, remotely mounting an ISO on a BMC does not work smoothly for nodes from all vendors.
 It is recommended to try the RemoteISO first.

       Use one of these procedures to bootstrap the PIT node from the LiveCD.